sonusboom/zabbix_installer/README.md

 # Intro
-`zabbix_installer.sh` is a bash script designed to quickly install the docker version of Zabbix (https://www.zabbix.com) for testing and/or production purposes.
-It follows the best practices outlined in the MalTrail documentation.
+`zabbix_installer.sh` is a bash script designed to quickly install the docker version of Zabbix (https://www.zabbix.com) for testing and/or small scale production purposes.

 ### Additional functions